gratefulness-app/grace/README.md

 - A card creation interface and similar capabilities such as [Canva](https://www.canva.com/), [CardSnacks](https://www.cardsnacks.com/), etc. for free
 - Send created cards to your desired network(friends, groups, or followers) for unlimited times
 - Receive cards from other users via notifications and play them in real-time
-- Exposable QR code for friends and followers
+- Exposable QR code for friends and followers, useful for content creators
-- Note widget like Locket Widget, except for cards!
-(TBD)
+- A note widget similar to Locket Widget, except for cards!
-- PWA capability
+- Download and use the web version as PWA or the native app.
 - Open-sourced card templates
+- Integrations with your favorite social media apps(Facebook, Instagram, Bluesky, etc.)

 > [!NOTE]
 > Card sending have a rate-limit